sole/lxjs2014/README.md

 The more-detailed-reason is that I'm using `platform.js` to polyfill things, and it gets confused with the intermediate support for web components in Firefox.

-This presentation wa built with [generator-bespoke](https://github.com/markdalgleish/generator-bespoke), and a couple of extra plugins I built, if you were curious about it.
+This presentation was built with [generator-bespoke](https://github.com/markdalgleish/generator-bespoke), and a couple of extra plugins I built, if you were curious about it.